-- 8.1 The Erosion Control and Stormwater Control Management Plan in accordance with the Capricorn Municipal Design Guidelines, must be: - 8.1.1 implemented, monitored and maintained for the duration of the works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped); and - 8.1.2 available on-site for inspection by Council Officers whilst all works are being carried out.
+9.2 The Erosion Control and Stormwater Control Management Plan prepared by a Registered Professional Engineer of Queensland in accordance with the Capricorn Municipal Design Guidelines, must be implemented, monitored and maintained for the duration of the development works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped).
+The plan must be available on-site for inspection by Council Officers whilst all works are being carried out.